Walkie-talkies are helping families speak to COVID-infected loved ones

 At 7 p.m. on a Saturday in April, Marc Schiffman, still in hospital scrubs, was standing in line to pay for a few children’s walkie-talkie sets at a Target in Harlem.
 Customers around the store began to clap in honor of healthcare workers, a new custom of the COVID-19 era.
 Customers approached Schiffman to thank him for his service and ushered him to the front of the checkout line.

 The walkie-talkies, originally designed for kids by a company called Relay, were for patients.
-Schiffman and his colleague Tamantha Fenster, an obstetrician and gynecologist at New York Presbyterian Hospital, were trying to devise a low-cost way for families of COVID-19 patients to communicate with their loved ones in intensive care.
+Schiffman and his colleague Tamantha Fenster, an obstetrician and gynecologist at New York Presbyterian Weill Cornell Medicine, were trying to devise a low-cost way for families of COVID-19 patients to communicate with their loved ones in intensive care.
 Video chat was proving to be too depressing for families and too time-intensive for nurses.
 Walkie-talkies had the potential benefit of letting family members talk to a patient whenever they wanted without the help of a nurse.

 “It’s basically a speaker that connects to an app,” says Schiffman.
 That weekend he and Fenster gave out the Relay walkie-talkies to a few patients and told their families to download the Relay app, which would let them speak to the patient just by pressing a button.
 The families loved it, and by Sunday afternoon, Schiffman and Fenster had made contact with Relay and convinced the company to waive the walkie-talkie’s monthly subscription fees for its patients.
 The experiment to connect COVID-19 patients with their families has now blossomed into a new hospital program called the VoiceLove Project that has the ability to connect patients in all kinds of circumstances with their family.
 So far, the Relay devices have been deployed across 10 care units at New York Presbyterian, reaching dozens of patients.